multitudes/oldmultitudes.github.io/_posts/2019-12-27-What I learned from the AoC for Swift Playgrounds.markdown

 >Determine the number of steps that must occur before all of the moons' positions and velocities exactly match a previous point in time.
 For example, the first example above takes 2772 steps before they exactly match a previous point in time; it eventually returns to the initial state.
 Of course, the universe might last for a very long time before repeating.
 This set of initial positions takes 4686774924 steps before it repeats a previous state!
-Clearly, you might need to find a more efficient way to simulate the universe.
+You might need to find a more efficient way to simulate the universe.

 Part 2 of the challenge went into a loop again.
-All smaller test position have been debugged, the code seemed correct.
+All smaller test position has been debugged, the code seemed correct.
 I spent days on it.
 Xmas eve was in between so I stopped worrying and had a break.
-Eventually after Xmas I had a go at it again.
+Eventually, after Xmas, I had a go at it again.
 Again I looked in Reddit for hints.
-The solution, which again was pure genius and I would probably have missed it, consists of calculating every axe indipendently, calculate the number of steps for it to go into the original position and velocity, then check the next axe and the next.
+The solution, which again was pure genius and I would probably have missed it, consists of calculating every axe independently, calculate the number of steps for it to go into the original position and velocity, then check the next axe and the next.
 The result is then the lowest common multiplicator or LCM of the three orbits!
-I did this but the third orbit would jut go on forever.
+I did this but the third orbit would just go on forever.
 I thought this is wrong.
-I was growing increasily frustrated.
+I was growing increasingly frustrated.
 I thought this is the end of my challenges.
 I spent hours on it.
 Until I left it running and made a coffee, then had a phone call.
 And when I came back the answer was staring at me:

 >376243355967784

 Beautiful but how is that possible?
-I finally googled specifically for "How slow are playgrounds compared to Swift?""
+I finally googled specifically for "How slow are playgrounds compared to Swift?"
 I found this enlightening answer on SO [recursive-algorithm-is-much-slower-in-playgrounds](https://stackoverflow.com/questions/55303853/recursive-algorithm-is-much-slower-in-playgrounds-1-minute-than-xcode-0-1-sec) and [swift-playground-execution-speed](https://stackoverflow.com/a/47542545/9497800)

-Playgrounds are slow!

-Of course the most performant way is to make all the performance critical code in a .swift file inside the Sources folder in the playground, but I never imagined this would make such a big difference!
+Of course, the most performant way is to make all the performance-critical code in a Swift file inside the Sources folder in the playground, but I never imagined this would make such a big difference!

 This below is another example of how the Playgrounds can be unexpectedly quirky!